MertGM/simplediscord/README.md

 bad_words = {}

-# Create file or specify a dict containing exactly as so:
-# First letter uppercase is identified as language.
-# lower case words are the comparison words.
+# When modifying: make sure the language keyword begins with an uppercase and the words are all lowercased.
 with open("bad_words.txt", "r", encoding="utf-8") as f:
     lang = None
     for line in f: